jeef84/Swift-Localizer/README.md

 ## Supported Languages

+Swift Localizer supports all languages that OpenAI can translate and Apple supports in Xcode.
+This includes but is not limited to:

+**Common Languages:**
 - English (source): `en`
 - Arabic: `ar`
 - Chinese (Simplified): `zh-Hans`
+- Chinese (Traditional): `zh-Hant`
 - French: `fr`
 - German: `de`
 - Hindi: `hi`